An Insider's Perspective on Interviews So You Can Feel Less Terrified and More Excited

 Practice telling your stories and answering the questions while looking in a mirror.

 Here I am talking about sports again, way outside my field of expertise.

 Sports psychologists and athletes know the power of visualization.

 The research here is interesting.
 Rather than visualizing the outcome or the win, you need to visualize the process it'll take to get you there.

 Visualize writing out your stories, practicing your answers, meeting the interviewer in the lobby, sitting at the table awkwardly waiting for the panel to arrive, interacting with them and answering the questions with ease.
 You get the point.
 Imagine all the steps it'll take for you to feel like you gave it your best shot.

 This process helps your brain prepare so that it doesn't panic when these events happen.
 It's teasing your mind to believe these things have already occurred, thereby diminishing fear.

 So with that, go forth and converse.
 Be prepared, practice and remember; it's just a conversation.

 Navigating your career with confidence and courage requires getting clear on your destination.
 The first step to do this is with one of my favourite navigational tools.
 When you sign up for my email list, I'll send you the Start With The End In Mind Worksheet to help you envision what you want to accomplish in work and life.
-Sign up at the bottom of this page.
+Sign up on this page.